tekgnu/azure_batch/README.md

 # azure_batch
-Tools to take an advantage of HPC with Azure Batch
+This repo is designed to enable and support the capability and usage of Azure Batch.